 California girl K.C.
-Oakley continues to make her presence known on the U.S. Ski Team, and in 2014 she pulled out a top-10 finish despite nagging shin injuries.
-(Kirk Paulsen)
+Oakley continues to make her presence known on the U.S. Freestyle Ski Team, earning her first World Cup win in 2015.

 McPhie Takes Win at Word Cup Opener